 Thanks to everyone who reached out this week with super positive feedback and welcome to the new subscribers.

 If you enjoy this newsletter, don’t hesitate to share broadly by forwarding or talking about it on social networks.
 Thanks in advance!

 Why Decentralization Matters

 Chris Dixon with one of the better decentralization articles I’ve seen.
-In most cases writers concentrate on philosophical reasons why decentralized is better or on the ‘sin’ of GAFAM.
-Instead, Dixon concentrates on how those networks are more enticing draws for developers and entrepreneurs, how they are more neutral and how cryptonetworks could then be the next stage of the internet.
+In most cases writers concentrate on philosophical reasons why decentralized is better and/or on the sins of GAFAM.
+Instead, Dixon concentrates on how those networks are better draws for developers and entrepreneurs, how they are more neutral and how then cryptonetworks could be the next stage of the internet.

 The lesson is that when you compare centralized and decentralized systems you need to consider them dynamically, as processes, instead of statically, as rigid products.